Skip to main content

 }

 cvcSession is always present on a successful tokenization.
-Although the TypeScript type is string | undefined, the SDK rejects the result before returning if cvcSession is absent — this would indicate a vault misconfiguration.
+The SDK validates this field before resolving createToken() — if it is absent the promise rejects with an OzError (errorCode: 'server'), which would indicate a vault misconfiguration.
 Always forward both token and cvcSession to your charge endpoint:

 const { token, cvcSession, billing } = await vault.createToken({ billing });